gvwilson/tidynomicon/_en/beginnings.md

 In order to help us find out way in our data,
 R automatically breaks long lines and displays the starting index of each line.
-These index values also show us that R counts from 1 as humans do, rather than from zero.
+These indices also show us that R counts from 1 as humans do, rather than from zero.
 (There are a great many myths about why programming languages do the latter.
 If you dare know the truth,